bitrix24/b24restdocs/api-reference/crm/contacts/crm-contact-update.md

 **Deprecated fields**

-Address fields in the contact are deprecated and are only used for compatibility mode.
+Address fields in the contact are deprecated and are only used in compatibility mode.
 To work with the address, use [requisites](../requisites/index.md).

 #|
 || **Name**